 What is cumin?

-Benefits of cumin seeds cumin are one such spice that forms an integral part of various dishes in Indian cuisine human or jeera in Hindi is basically a tiny seed of an annual plant in the parsley family native to the Mediterranean.
+Benefits of cumin seeds cumin is one such spice that forms an integral part of various dishes in Indian cuisine human or jeera in Hindi is basically a tiny seed of an annual plant in the parsley family native to the Mediterranean.

 Typical cumin seed has a striped pattern of nine ridges and oil canals it is brownish in color and oblong-shaped tapering at each extremity with tiny stalks attached cumin seeds resemble caraway seeds in appearance however they are lighter in color hotter to taste larger in size and unlike caraway have minute bristles that are hardly visible to the naked eye cumin seeds.

-Benefits of cumin seeds the delightful spice the warm and bitter flavor of this aromatic spice, as well as its abundant oil content, make it usable in Indian Mexican North African Middle Eastern and Western Chinese cuisines.
+Benefits of cumin seeds the delightful spice the warm and bitter flavor of this aromatic spice, as well as its abundant oil content, make it usable in Indian Mexican North African Middle Eastern, and Western Chinese cuisines.